 Emeritus Professor Cologne Academy of Music

-Nina Siniakova is active as a composer, pianist, and producer.
+Nina Siniakova is active as a composer, pianist, and educator.
 A Doctor of Musical Arts, she received her education at Minsk Glinka Music College, St-Petersburg State Rimsky-Korsakov Conservatory and Musikhochschule Cologne.
 Beside music she also studied acting professionally.

 Siniakova is a winner of the Petrov Symphony Music Composers' Competition in St.Petersburg, Russia, where her Concerto for Two Violins and Orchestra received First price and People's Choice Award.
 Other rewards include Special Stipend of The Industrial Building Bank St. Petersburg (as one of the best conservatory’s students), Grant of the St. Petersburg government “Muses of St. Petersburg” and a Stipend of DAAD (German Foreign Exchange Service).
 She is a winner of a Melodia Women’s Choir NYC commission competition.
 In the season 2014/2015, she was a composer-in-residence at Flushing Town Hall, Queens through Exploring The Metropolis program NYC.

-Nina Siniakova’s music has been constantly performed in East and West Europe, Japan, and in the United States.
+Nina Siniakova’s music has been regularly performed in East and West Europe, Japan, and in the United States.
 Her compositions have been featured at St.Petersburg Philharmonic, Carnegie Hall Weill Recital hall, Symphony Space New York, Harvard University, Flushing Town Hall , WQXR New York radio station, as well as Saint-Petersburg State Rimsky-Korsakov, Moscow Tchaikovsky and Belarus Conservatory a Articles about Siniakova’s music have been written by musicologists in Russia and Belarus.
 Her music is published at “Compozitor” (St-Petersburg) and “FourFourth” (Minsk).

 List of works includes music for orchestra (Symphony “Nimmergekommener”, “Traveler”), Concerto for Harp and Fifteen Strings, ballets “Overcoat”, “Dreams At the Sea”, numerous chamber works, compositions for choir, voice, solo instruments, plays, documentary, music for jazz ensembles, and for children.